 On March 2, 2012, we entered into a collaborative research and development agreement, or the Sphaera Agreement, with Sphaera Pharma Pte.
 Ltd., or Sphaera, to collaborate on the development of the prodrug technology to be applied to protein kinase inhibitors for oncology and non-oncology indications.
-Under the terms of the Sphaera Agreement, each party would retain its pre-existing intellectual property, but any intellectual property conceived or reduced to practice under and certain results arising from the Sphaera Agreement would be assigned to us.
+Under the terms of the Sphaera Agreement, each party would retain its preexisting intellectual property, but any intellectual property conceived or reduced to practice under and certain results arising from the Sphaera Agreement would be assigned to us.
 On October 5, 2012, we and Sphaera amended the Sphaera Agreement to reflect joint patent applications in the U.S. and India by us and Sphaera for a series of novel compounds.
-While the underlying intellectual property would be jointly owned, we have the exclusive right to commercialize thirteen of the twenty-four linkers detailed in the filed patent applications, collectively, the Company Compounds, including the linker attached to imatinib that comprises the IkT-001Pro oncology product, with the remaining nine linkers owned by Sphaera, collectively, the Sphaera Compounds.
+While the underlying intellectual property would be jointly owned, we have the exclusive right to commercialize thirteen of the twenty-four linkers detailed in the filed patent applications, collectively, the Company Compounds, including the linker attached to imatinib that comprises IkT-001Pro with the remaining nine linkers owned by Sphaera, collectively, the Sphaera Compounds.
 Sphaera has the right to develop the Company Compounds for oncology indications but may not commercialize the Company Compounds unless we abandon the Company Compounds.
 We have notified Sphaera that we do not intend to abandon the Company Compounds.
 We do not currently have the right to develop the Sphaera Compounds.
 Additionally, if either party files an IND for a Company Compound that has been abandoned by the other party for an oncology indication in humans, the non-filing party is prohibited from developing such Company Compound.
-However, only we have the right to commercialize a Company Compound unless we formally abandon our interests.
+In 2023, Sphaera liquidated and transferred its interests to Pivot Holding LLC, a U.S. entity.

-The prosecution of patents related to the Company Compounds, which includes the prodrug technology, are the responsibility of the Company.
+The prosecution of patents related to the Company Compounds, which includes the prodrug technology, is the responsibility of the Company.

-As consideration for its services, Sphaera has received a fixed fee of \$160,000 and is entitled to the following milestone payments upon achievement of specified milestones:
+As consideration for its services, Sphaera has received a fixed fee of \$160,000 and may be entitled to certain milestone payments, none of which have yet to have been reached, and single-digit royalty payments of a percentage of annual net sales and sublicenses were a compound covered by this agreement ever commercialized:

-Payment

-\$ 250,000

-500,000

-875,000

-4,000,000

-\$5,625,000
+Milestone Event Payment First dosing of patients in US Phase 1 trial \$ 250,000 US Phase 1 trial completion with endpoints met 500,000 US Phase 2 trial completion with endpoints met 875,000 FDA Approval 4,000,000 Total potential milestone payments \$5,625,000